dorellang/insight/docs/docs/Layers/Markers/Marker.md

 ## Methods

 #### `.addEvents` ( )
-  Adds any events.
+  Adds any event listeners.
 Like clicking or dragging.
 Abstract.

 ---